MediaArea/MediaConch/StyleGuide.md

 In order to gather sufficient structured feedback on the conformance checking process, the Conformance Checker will require deployment within the DIRECT infrastructure for test and evaluation of the tool in the PCP procedure.

-The Conformance Checker must have the capability to be packaged and run as an executible on a PC running any standard operating system.
+The Conformance Checker must have the capability to be packaged and run as an executible on a PC running any standard operating system (at least for: MS Windows 7, Mac OSX, common Linux distributions such as Ubuntu, Fedora, Debian, and Suse).
 This ensures the conformance checker can be used in small-scale institutions without centralized IT infrastructure.

 The Conformance Checker must allow for deployment in network-based solutions (dedicated server, cloud solutions) for digital repositories.